 I didn’t want a kitten leaping onto a slick wooden shelf and crashing to the floor, so the gym needed good traction.
-Indoor-outdoor carpeting worked nicely, and look nice (at least until it was covered with cat hair).
-It would also provide some auxiliary scratchposts.
+Indoor-outdoor carpeting worked nicely, and looked nice (at least until it was covered with cat hair).
+It also provided auxiliary scratchposts.

 But this is just phase 1 of the cat gym.
 In phase 2 I’ll add the scratching post, which is getting to be more of a production than I thought.